V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 That person is irritating me.
 That person is behaving like that.
 I'm reacting.

-**Sadhana:**  When ever your effected by anything immedetiatley split the experience in to two.
-One is the triggering
+**Sadhana:**  "When ever your effected by anything immedetiatley split the experience in to two.
+One is the triggering factor outside and other is the reaction with in you. "

+The whole idea is to increase the awareness.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDcxMTI4NjgsLTIxMTg3NTc5MTUsLT
-g4NTU5MDM0NywtMjA1NDI3ODMxOSwtMTc5OTc0NjYwMCwyNjg4
-NzQ3NzIsNzA2NzUyOTQ4LDc2MDkwNTQ3MywzNTQyMzY2NzddfQ
-==
+eyJoaXN0b3J5IjpbMTIwNjAwMTIyOSwtMjExODc1NzkxNSwtOD
+g1NTkwMzQ3LC0yMDU0Mjc4MzE5LC0xNzk5NzQ2NjAwLDI2ODg3
+NDc3Miw3MDY3NTI5NDgsNzYwOTA1NDczLDM1NDIzNjY3N119
 -->